jgmalcolm/jgmalcolm.github.io/now.md

 ---
-title: "Now"
+title: "What I'm working on now"
 layout: default
+permalink: /now/
 ---

-What I'm working on now.
+I'm constantly needing to refocus and reprioritize.
+My daily/weekly todo list is tactical, but here is where I try to plan out the high level areas of focus.

 * Medical school [clerkship] rotations
 * Research: cranioplasty timing and complications